PlumpMath/wildermuthn.github.com/_posts/2015-08-04-clojurescript-and-the-blub-paradox.md

 > vs.<BR>
 > 4\.
 Given a pattern, identify abstractions.

 Just at the step where the most important analytical effort occurs, JavaScript's deficiencies abort logical thought with axiomatic warnings: `switch` statements should be avoided due to `break` bugs.
 The JavaScript mindset suddenly shifts from problem-solving to damage-control, avoiding the language's "ugly parts".
-We compound this problem by doing what smart people do: we absorb this knowledge and begin to skip steps, and in doing so, skip *thought patterns* for building better abstractions.
+We compound this problem by doing what smart people do: we absorb this knowledge and begin to skip steps 3 and 4 entirely, and in doing so, skip *thought patterns* for building better abstractions.

 ClojureScript does the opposite.
 Instead of seeking to avoid the danger of using *one* bug-prone function, it provides *three* types of switch statements, each suited to different kinds of control flow.
 These options not only allow one to engage in high-level forms of abstraction, but actually encourage this kind of thinking.
 Moreover, the entire pattern of thought begins at a much higher level, seeking to recognize patterns even before fully understanding the solution.